Roger Greenawalt

-Roger McEvoy Greenawalt is a music producer and musician known for carrying a ukulele at all times everywhere he goes.
+Roger McEvoy Greenawalt is an American record producer and musician, known for carrying a ukulele at all times everywhere he goes.
 Greenawalt has worked with Iggy Pop, Rufus Wainwright, Nils Lofgren, The Pierces, Ben Kweller, Ric Ocasek, Branford Marsalis, Joe Strummer, Philip Glass and many others.
-A story on Greenawalt's discovery of Kweller appeared in the New Yorker on April 7, 1997.
+A story on Greenawalt's discovery of Kweller appeared in The New Yorker on April 7, 1997.

 Background

-Greenawalt studied at Berklee College of Music in Boston from 1978-1980.
+Greenawalt studied at Berklee College of Music in Boston from 1978 to 1980.
 In 1980 Greenawalt formed the "Sarcastic Post Punk No Wave Death Disco" band The Dark who, after gaining a loyal East Coast following, drew the interest of Ric Ocasek, lead singer and guitarist of The Cars.
 Ocasek produced The Dark's second EP, Darkworld, in 1982.
 A single, "Judy", became a local hit in Boston.

 Over the last 30 years, Greenawalt has produced a wide variety of music, including records by bands such as Nils Lofgren, Ben Kweller, The Pierces, Eve's Plum, Anya Marina, Iggy Pop, Nellie McKay, Julian Velard and Eric Hutchinson.
-He is particularly known for mentoring young artists as they become mature professionals.
 Stylistically he is known for his experimental approach to pop music and careful attention to lead vocals.
 Allison Pierce: "I credit Greenawalt with opening our minds to new possibilities of what our music could and should be."